 Anyway, the photo.
 Retrieved from an Ebay listing, it's a promotional postcard, which holds out the salivating possiblity that this was a regular promotional tool and there are more somewhere (so far there aren't, was this a one off?
 A failed experiment?).
 It shows eight smartly dressed individuals, three women and five men, standing outside the Grand Guignol.
 I'm taken by the two proto-goths on the left there.
 For dates we have the poster to either side of the door.
 The second piece "Les Nuits Hampton-Club" is clearly visible.
-Fortunately for us Les Nuits was only ever produced once (according to Agnes Pierron's magnum opus), allowing us to date the photo to somewhere between January and April 1908.
+Fortunately for us Les Nuits was only ever produced once (according to Agnes Pierron's magnum opus (Pierron 95)), allowing us to date the photo to somewhere between January and April 1908.

 I'm assuming at this stage that Ratineau is Paul Ratineau, who will go on to become the Grand Guignol's special effects wizard.
 There are photos of him in the Time Magazine special from 1947, but they are still copyright.
 Also we have "Tunc" in 1908 and "Tung Frere" in 1907.
 Both rendered in upper case, so the possibility of a typo exists.